danaqfer/esiemulator/README.md

 ## Architecture

-The simulator is built in Go and follows standard Go project structure:
+The emulator is built in Go and follows standard Go project structure:

 - **Core ESI Processor** (`pkg/esi/`): Handles parsing and processing of ESI tags with comprehensive tests
 - **HTTP Server** (`pkg/server/`): Provides REST API for testing and integration